The Royal Society For The Protection Of Birds Developed A 'Splatometer' Which Is A Piece Of Plastic Attached To A Car That Catches Bugs As One Drives

 Conservationists want drivers in the United Kingdom to use a device they call a "splatometer" to count the number of flying insects they see.
-The size of it is similar to that of a postcard.
+Its size is similar to that of a postcard.

 The goal is to determine whether anecdotal evidence of an insect population decline is credible.
 According to the Royal Society for the Protection of Birds (RSPB), declining species include maize bunting and tree sparrows.

-It is curious to know if there is any connection between this and the apparent decrease in the population of bees, ladybugs, moths, and other insects.
-To sample the quantity of insects drivers encounters while traveling, the organization has created a postcard-sized bug-catching gadget.
+It is curious to know if there is any connection between this and the apparent decrease in the populations of bees, ladybugs, moths, and other insects.
+To sample the quantity of insects drivers encounter while traveling, the organization has created a postcard-sized bug-catching gadget.

 RSPB's Richard Bradbury had this to say:

-"If people across the country do this, we'll be able to develop a picture of the regional trends in insects and, if we do it through the future, any temporal changes as well."
+"If people across the country do this, we'll be able to develop a picture of the regional trends in insects and, if we do it in the future, any temporal changes as well."

-The study's findings may assist identify the extent to which the amount of insects affects the number of birds.
+The study's findings may assist in identifying the extent to which the number of insects affects the number of birds.
 The Wildfowl and Wetlands Trust's Pat Wisniewski had this to say:

-"Lack of insects could affect bird populations but I think there are a number of other things as well, for instance global warming might affect the distribution of birds within the country."
+"Lack of insects could affect bird populations, but I think there are a number of other factors as well; for instance, global warming might affect the distribution of birds within the country."

 More Info: Reddit, news.bbc.co.uk